kostasKar/logoMor/js/tasks/README.md

 - **resolve()**
     This function resolves a task and returs a task return value, or "" if the specific task does not return anything
-    After resolving, the interpreter considers the task complete and pops it out of the tasksStack
+    After resolving, the interpreter considers the task complete and pops it out of the tasksStack.
+    Its return value, if any, is fed to the next task in the taskStack as an input